phlex-ruby/phlex.fun/miscellaneous/v2-upgrade.md

 render "foo"
 ```

-Now, you must use the `partial` method to create a partial reference.
+Now, you must use the `partial` method to create a partial reference object.

 ```ruby
 render partial("foo")
 ```

+These partial reference objects are also renderable outside of Phlex.
+You can pass them to ViewComponent components or other Rails partials.

 [More details…](/components/rendering.html#rendering-rails-partials-in-phlex)